hughdtt/hughdtt/README.md

-👋 Hi, I’m Hugh!
-Just a junior web developer with humble beginnings.
+👋 Hi everyone, I’m Hugh!
+Just a junior web developer who likes to help others.

 I've been fortunate enough to learn from amazing people and thought that it was about time to start building something for myself.

-This respository will act as a compendium of my learnings; a little corner of the internet to share and showcase my achievements.
+I'm trying to be consistent and contribute code on Github not only to improve my fundamentals but also showcase my projects.

 By no means am I an expert but I'm always keen to learn and explore new things!